neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/JavaScript.rst

 - Classes and namespaces are written in ``UpperCamelCase``, while properties and methods are written in ``lowerCamelCase``.
 - The xtype of a class is always the fully qualified class name.
-Every class which can be instanciated needs to have an xtype declaration.
+Every class which can be instantiated needs to have an xtype declaration.
 - Never create a class which has classes inside itself.
 Example: if the class ``TYPO3.Foo`` exists, it is prohibited to create a class ``TYPO3.Foo.Bar``.You can easily check this: If a directory with the same name as the JavaScript file exists, this